 MARAC should not be used as a tool to escalate cases through the system, whether it is housing, social care assessments or other services – this can be done outside of the MARAC.

 Visible High Risk

 The Safe Lives DASH risk identification checklist is being used.
 14 ticks in the yes box will meet the MARAC referral criteria.
 GMP use the NPCC DASH which is 27 questions and their referrals are based on professional judgement.

 If an agency has serious concerns about a victim’s situation they should refer to MARAC.
 There will be occasions where the particular context of a case gives rise to serious concerns even if the victim has been unable to disclose the information that might highlight their risk more clearly.
-This could reflect one event or extreme levels of fear, cultural barriers to disclosure, immigration issues or language barriers particularly in cases of ‘honour’- based violence, pregnancy, strangulation and children under three.
-This judgment should be based on the professionals experience and/or the victims’ perception of risk even if they do not meet the above stated criteria.
+This could reflect one event or extreme levels of fear.
+There may be cultural barriers to disclosure, immigration issues or language barriers, particularly in cases of ‘honour’- based violence.
+Other risks include pregnancy, strangulation and children under three.
+This judgment should be based on the professionals experience and / or the victims’ perception of risk even if they do not meet the above stated criteria.
 Any member of any agency should refer if they assess that in their professional judgment there is potentially serious risk of harm.